sjdaws/vocal/readme.md

 )
 ```

-If you are saving or validating a single record and want to retrieve errors directly from `MessageBag`, you can use `Vocal->errorBag()`.
-This works in the same way normal validation errors do, you can use `Vocal->errorBag()->all()` to get all messages and `Vocal->errorBag()->get('attribute')` to retrieve errors just for a single attribute.

-> **Note:** Using the `MessageBag` with nested errors can cause irratic behaviour.
-Calling `Vocal->errorBag()->all()` will return an empty set if a record validates successfully but has a relationship with an error.

 <a name="i8n"></a>
 ## i8n Custom Validation Messages

-Currently if you want to define [custom error messages](http://laravel.com/docs/validation#custom-error-messages) for a model, you must define them within the model itself, or pass them from the controller.
-This is not very i8n friendly unless you define all your custom messages using `Lang::get()` from the controller prior to running the validation or use a custom constructor in your model to handle it.
-This is a real hassle especially if you have to duplicating code in your `store` and `update` methods, or have to copy and paste a custom constructor to each model.
+Currently if you want to define [custom error messages](http://laravel.com/docs/validation#custom-error-messages) for a model, you must change the default language file or pass them from the controller.
+Ardent improves on this by allowing you to define them within the model itself.

+All of these solutions have a flaw:

+* Changing the default language file means your error messages need to be generic, this is especially bad for regex errors
+* Passing error messages from the controller means you need to use `Lang::get()` and define all your error messages over and over again, which is more redundant code especially if you have the same validator for `save` and `update` methods
+* The Ardent method is an improvement but is not i8n friendly.
+You're stuck with error messages for a single language

 Vocal handles i8n custom messages for you.
 Simply create a folder called 'validation' in your `lang/locale` directory and add language files with the same name as the model.
 Vocal will automatically search for a validation language file prior to validating.
 If no matching language file is found there will be a fallback to the default validation file.

-For example, if we have a user, we might want a better error message for why we need a valid email address, you would have these rules:
+For example, if we have a user, we might want a better error message for why we need a valid email address.
+Our model would have these rules:

 ```php
 class User extends Vocal